 Sharing Self-Advocacy Best Practice sessions

 RTR helped us fund a few sessions to help self-advocacy groups around the country connect with each other and share what they are proud of.
-You can see some of the presentations here.

 Health Through Rights – Self Advocacy as a Social Movement